wiggocd/dotfiles/README.md

 **Music Player** mpd + ncmpcpp

-## Installation
+## Dependencies and Packages

-All packages are listed assuming acces to the main Arch Linux repos and Arch User Repository
+All packages are listed assuming acces to the main/extra Arch Linux repos and Arch User Repository

 **Dependencies**

-`bash i3-gaps rofi picom-ibhagwan-git polybar-git fontconfig feh`
+`bash coreutils git i3-gaps rofi picom-ibhagwan-git polybar fontconfig feh`

 **Recommended packages**

-`pikaur zsh autotiling alacritty kitty ttf-droid grml-zsh-config lxappearance firefox vim micro physlock xorg-xset xss-lock xorg-xbacklight redshift-gtk autorandr zsh-theme-powerlevel10k-git`
+`sudo pikaur zsh autotiling alacritty kitty tmux firefox vim micro ttf-droid grml-zsh-config lxappearance physlock xorg-xset xss-lock xorg-xbacklight redshift-gtk autorandr zsh-theme-powerlevel10k-git papirus-icon-theme`

 **Other packages, including programs and utilities used**

-`lxpolkit libinput-gestures xorg-xrandr code mpd mpd-mpris mpc ncmpcpp pulseaudio network-manager`
+`lxsession libinput-gestures xorg-xrandr visual-studio-code-bin mpd mpd-mpris mpc ncmpcpp pulseaudio pavucontrol networkmanager libqalculate`

+## Installation

+- Feel free to copy the files manually, where `config` maps to `$XDG_CONFIG_HOME` and `scripts` maps to `$HOME/scripts`, etc...

-Keeping in mind that configurations will be overwritten, run `./install.sh` to install the configuration files.
+*or* keeping in mind that configurations **will** be overwritten

+- Run `./install.sh` to install the configuration files automatically

+## Tested Versions

+- OS
+	- Arch Linux x86_64 5.12.14
+- Packages
+	- See `VERSIONS`

+## Documentation

+To use this for your own desktop configuration, there are some useful scripts in the `dev` directory:

+- `getversions`
+	- Read pacman package versions for a specified list of packages into a file
+- `testenv`
+	- Start a new shell with a clean environment to test the dotfiles scripts

+Enjoy! <3